Ingomaster/flyde/README.md

 This is my first repository on github; I am still learning how to use github.
-I want to use the game framework LÖVE to make a game with a spaceship that can build and destroy and some other weird things.
+I want to use the game framework LÖVE to make a game with a spaceship that can build and destroy and do some other weird things.

 I have run into some issues because of my inexperience before but I've solved all bugs, glitches and issues up to this point.
 Right now, I have no idea how I could add things such as enemy entities, better ore generation and etc.